In order for a placement to become official, formal school approval is required by securing a signed Placement Acceptance Form (PAF) from the school.

 - Read through any policies the school and district have on exchange students.
 Sometimes you can fin these by googling the name of the school district and the phrase “exchange student policy.”
 Sometimes the decision makers aren’t familiar with the policies or have forgotten about their official policy.
 This can work in your favor!

 - Note right away that the AFS students are on J1 visas, and there is no cost to the district to host them.
 The school doesn't need a designated school official/officer.
 And AFS students aren’t enrolled in ESL or IEP classes.
+An document describing the difference between F1 foreign students and J1 exchange students can be found on the Build Relationships with High Schools page.

 - Note if there is an AFS partner school nearby, and don't hesitate to name drop.
 “We have had x number of students in the neighboring high school______; feel free to reach out to Principal So-and-So there to have him share his experience with AFS.”